thousandbrainsproject/tbp.monty/rfcs/0000_cortical_messaging_protocol_cmp.md

 ### 1.1 Constraints

-The Thousand Brains System imposes a number of constraints on the CMP that CMP MUST maintain.
+The Thousand Brains System imposes a number of constraints that a CMP implementation MUST maintain.

 #### 1.1.1 Message Propagation Delay